 You must attend the lab sessions each week, and complete readings and assignments (as posted on bcourses).
 Attendance is taken in lab sections.
-Attendance in lecture is also required, and is recorded frequently via quizzes using iClickers.
-Bring your clicker to all lectures; we anticipate use in most lectures.
-If you don't have a clicker already, you can obtain one for about \$54.95 from the bookstore, or \$43 on amazon.com.
-Students are welcome to try iClicker REEF Polling.
-The app is available on the Google or IOS app stores.
-We cannot guarantee that it will work in this classroom, so please use the free 14-day trial to test if it will work (\$15 for 6 months thereafter).
+Attendance in lecture is also required, and is recorded frequently via in-class exercises and quizzes using iClickers.
+Bring your clicker to all lectures; we anticipate using them in most lectures (after the second week).
+If you don't have a clicker already, you can get one for about \$45 from the bookstore (or cheaper online).
+Students are welcome to try the app iClicker REEF Polling, available on the Google or IOS app stores.
+We cannot guarantee that it will work for you, so please use the free 14-day trial to test if it works.